panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 BDD extends TDD by writing test cases in a natural language that non-programmers can read.
 This ensures that the software development process aligns closely with business requirements.
 In this project, Behave will be used for BDD.

+As mentioned above, Behavior-driven development is an extension of Test-driven development (TDD) that emphasizes collaboration among project stakeholders.
+Behave operates on the principle of scenarios, which are written in a natural language that non-programmers can understand.
+These scenarios describe how a feature should work from the end user’s perspective.

+**Behave** is a BDD framework for Python that follows the principles of writing tests in a human-readable format.
+It uses Gherkin language to describe software behaviors without detailing how that functionality is implemented.

+**Key Features of Behave**

+- **Gherkin Language**: Enables the definition of application behavior in natural language, which stakeholders can easily understand.
+- **Scenario Outline**: Facilitates data-driven tests, allowing the same scenario to be run multiple times with different data sets.
+- **Hooks**: Offers setup and teardown operations for scenarios or features, improving test management.

 ## Implementation Plan

 ### Phase 1: Setup and Initial Development